baukeposthuma/.dotfiles/README.md

 ## Mac defaults
 Look into `./macos.sh` and run each line one by one.
+You might want to follow the below commands first.

 ## Brew